anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 as required in {{RFC8995, Section 5.3}}.
-As this pertains also to obtaining a valid domain-specific certificate, it must be made sure that a pledge cannot circumvent the registrar in the decision whether it is granted an LDevID certificate by the PKI CA.
+As this pertains also to obtaining a valid domain-specific certificate, it must be made sure that a pledge cannot circumvent the registrar in the decision whether it is granted an LDevID certificate by the CA.
 There are various ways how to fulfill this, including:

 * implicit consent

-* the registrar signals its consent to the PKI RA out-of-band before or during the enrollment phase, for instance by entering the pledge identity in a database.
+* the registrar signals its consent to the RA out-of-band before or during the enrollment phase, for instance by entering the pledge identity in a database.

 * the registrar provides its consent using an extra message that is transferred